Why is South Africa upset about Iran joining BRICS naval drills?

 Despite initial statements from officials that the drills would go ahead as planned, Ramaphosa eventually appeared to bow to US pressure and, on January 9, ordered that Iran be excluded, local media reported.

-Those instructions do not seem to have been followed by the South African Defence Ministry or the military, however.
+Those instructions do not seem to have been followed by the South African Defence Department or the military, however.

 In a statement on January 16, Defence Minister Angie Motshekga’s office said Ramaphosa’s instructions had been “clearly communicated to all parties concerned, agreed upon and adhered to as such”.